-Since startups are often in "survival mode", the all hands on deck status means PMs (and others) might find themselves doing tasks outside the typical description.
-However, given the natural variation in the PM role, a lot of the assorted tasks falling through the cracks fall to the PM.
+Since startups are often in "survival mode," this all hands on deck status means PMs (and others) might find themselves doing tasks outside the typical description.
+However, given the natural variation in the PM role, a plethora of assorted tasks fall onto the PM's plate.
 The more established and stable a startup becomes, the less this should happen.

 In many startups and product teams, the full complement of counter parts to a PM might not exist (e.g., no PMM or no data analyst), which means a PMs likely will take on additional responsibilities.
 In lots of cases, it will mean some tasks just go un-done but critical ones which don't have a principal owner often fall to the PM.

 This is the new frontier of PM jobs.